 About me

-I am a Ramón y Cajal Research-Professor at the Department of Sociology II of the National University of Distance Education (UNED) in Madrid.
+I am a Professor of Political Sociology at the Department of Sociology II of the National University of Distance Education (UNED) in Madrid.

-I hold a Bachelor of Arts in Political Science from the University of Buenos Aires, a Master in Research and a Doctoral degree in Political and Social Sciences from the European University Institute (EUI) in Florence, Italy.
+I hold a Bachelor of Arts in Political Science from the University of Buenos Aires, a Master in Research and a Doctoral degree in Political and Social Sciences from the European University Institute (EUI) in Florence.

-I am currently working on the political economy of social movements, the analysis of strategies of social movements inside and outside parliaments, and a comparative analysis of protests in capital cities.
+I am currently working on the political economy of social movements, the analysis of strategies of social movements inside and outside parliaments, and the comparative-historical analysis of social movements in Latin America and Africa.
 My research interests focus on the relational and historical analysis of strategy making, theorizing the nexus between the pace of long-term historical processes and the strategies and expectations of the actors involved in the dynamics of social change.

 In my book The Poor’s Struggle for Political Incorporation (Cambridge University Press) I propose a theory for analyzing the popular sectors’ quest for incorporation as citizens and wage-earners.
 This book opened a new debate on the analysis of the political economy of Latin America, originating the co-edited volume Reshaping the Political Arena in Latin America: From Resisting Neoliberalism to the Second Incorporation (University of Pittsburgh Press) to further apply my thesis of the second wave of incorporation in Latin America.